itz-me-zappex/flux/README.md

 - Geeks only, casual users should not care about that.
 To do that, run daemon with `SCHED_BATCH` scheduling policy which is designed to improve performance of non-interactive tasks like daemons, timers, scripts etc..
 To do that, use command like `$ chrt --batch 0 flux --hot --lazy`.

 ##### Types of limits and which you should use
-- FPS-limits recommended for online games and if you don't mind to use MangoHud, this method reduces resource consumption when game unfocused/minimized.
+- FPS-limits recommended for online games and if you do not mind to use MangoHud, this method reduces resource consumption when game unfocused/minimized.
-- CPU-limits greater than zero recommended for online games in case you don't use MangoHud, but you should be ready to stuttery audio since 'cpulimit' tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
+- CPU-limits greater than zero recommended for online games in case you do not use MangoHud, but you should be ready to stuttery audio since `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
 - CPU-limit equal to zero recommended for single player games, this method freezes game completely to make it just hang in RAM without using any CPU or GPU resources.

 ### Possible questions